Grant Robicheaux: Career

-Accusations of Sexual Assault
+Accusations of sexual assault

 In 2018, Robicheaux and his girlfriend, Cerissa Riley, were charged with drugging and raping multiple women in Newport Beach, California.
 In April 2016, a woman stated that she had met Robicheaux and Riley in a local restaurant in April 2016 and that they invited her to a party.
-The woman stated that she consumed large amounts of alcohol before they invited her to Robicheaux's residence for an afterparty, where they drugged, raped, and orally copulated her.
+The woman stated that she consumed large amounts of alcohol before they invited her to Robicheaux's residence for an after-party, where they drugged, raped, and orally copulated her.
 The woman immediately contacted the police the next morning to report that she had been assaulted and a subsequent test of her blood showed multiple controlled substances in her body.

-On October 2, 2016, a woman screamed for help and one of Robicheaux's neighbor called the Newport Beach Police Department.
+On October 2, 2016, a woman screamed for help and one of Robicheaux's neighbors called the Newport Beach Police Department.
 The woman stated that they drank alcohol together at a Newport Beach bar until the alleged victim was unconscious.
-She says that Robicheaux and Riley then brought her to Robicheaux’s apartment and began sexually assaulting her.
-The police later stated that they had suspicions but we did not have positive identity at the time of the reports.
+She says that Robicheaux and Riley then brought her to Robicheaux's apartment and began sexually assaulting her.
+The police later stated that they had suspicions but did not have positive identity at the time of the reports.
 On January 9, 2018, police searched Robicheaux's home and found firearms and large quantities of illegal drugs, including the date rape drug gamma-Hydroxybutyric acid, MDMA, and cocaine.
 On September 6, 2018, the Newport Beach Police turned the investigation over to the Orange County District Attorney's Office.
 The District Attorney filed charges on September 11, 2018, and detectives arrested Robicheaux and Riley on September 12, 2018.
 Robicheaux and Riley were each released on a $100,000 bail.
 Following the charges, the California Medical Board opened an investigation into Robicheaux's conduct.

 In a September 2018 press conference, the Orange County District Attorney, Tony Rackauckas, stated that detectives had found a video of the sex acts with one of the victim.
 Rackauckas also stated that there were additional videos, saying, "There are a substantial number of videos.
 I cannot tell you if it is tens or hundreds, it is certainly more than tens."
 Rackauckas said the victims in video appeared highly intoxicated, "beyond the ability to consent or resist," and that the women were barely responsive to sexual advances by Robicheaux and Riley.
-The case gained international attention because Rackauckas implied that there were up to one thousand victims.
-Later, Rackauckas said that he had been misunderstood, that he did not mean to suggest there were up to one thousand victims, and that they were instead reviewing up to one thousand videos of possible victims.
-Robicheaux was charged with sixteen felonies, including sexually assaulting seven women and Riley was charged with sexually assaulting five women.
+The case gained international attention because Rackauckas implied that there were up to 1,000 victims.
+Later, Rackauckas said that he had been misunderstood, that he did not mean to suggest there were up to 1,000 victims, and that they were instead reviewing up to 1,000 videos of possible victims.
+Robicheaux was charged with 16 felonies, including sexually assaulting seven women and Riley was charged with sexually assaulting five women.
 Robicheaux was also accused of possessing two illegal, unregistered assault rifles, four other firearms, and several large-capacity magazines.